chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 - x-ig-www-claim
   : The value of `x-ig-www-claim` request-header field sends when you browse `www.instagram.com` with logging in to an account.

+- x-instagram-ajax 🆕🆕
+  : The value of `x-instagram-ajax` request-header field sends when you browse `www.instagram.com` with logging in to an account.

 - cookie
   : The value of `cookie` request-header field sends when you browse `www.instagram.com` with logging in to an account.